twiindan/restful-booker/docs/7_validate_booking.md

 ### Check-in and out date validations:

 - Check-in must be before check-out
-- Check-in must be in the future
+- Check-in must be today or in the future
 - There is no minimum or maximum stay
 - Stay must conclude before December 31st 2099